conda/conda-lock/README.md

 The first two options are recommended since they install conda-lock into an isolated environment.
 (Otherwise there is a risk of dependency conflicts.)

+## Contributing

+If you would like to contribute to conda-lock, please refer to the [Contributing Guide](CONTRIBUTING.md) for instructions on how to set up your development environment.

 ## Basic usage

 ```bash